mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 Deleting the microservice will not delete the files *deployment.yml*, *service.yml* and previously configurated *configmap.yml*.
 :::

-* **View Repository**: this button, present only in microservices created from Examples and Templates, allows you to go directly to your git repository from the DevOps Console.
+* **View Repository**: this button, present only in microservices created from Examples and Templates, allows you to go directly to your git repository from the Console.

-* **Clone**: this button, present only in microservices created from Examples and Templates, enables to clone code repository directly from DevOps Console.
+* **Clone**: this button, present only in microservices created from Examples and Templates, enables to clone code repository directly from Console.
 The code repository can be copied with both ssh and https.

 The detail of each microservice is divided in the following sections: